 Camping

 Camping is an excellent way to have fun and enjoy New Zealand's outdoors.
-A combination of solid planning and the right equipment you can bring the comfort of home to the outdoors.
+With a combination of solid planning and the right equipment you can bring the comfort of home to the outdoors.

 Explore our resources below to make your New Zealand camping trip a success!

-The selection of a campsite is extremely important and you should allow plenty of time for this.
+The selection of a campsite is extremely important, you should allow plenty of time to find a suitable spot.

 Good features